nielsenchristianole/mlops_oracle_mnist/reports/README.md

 >
 > Answer:

 When we have run an experiment and wish to reproduce it, we can look into the experiment on wandb and there all the relevant information is seen.
-As the experiment will point to the exact commit where the experiemnt was run, here all the information (docker files, code) for the experiment is available.
-The only issue would be if the experiment is run on code which was not comiited at the time, as this information is not able to be saved in the logging.
+As the experiment will point to the exact commit where the experiment was run, here all the information (docker files, code) for the experiment is available.
+The only issue would be if the experiment is run on code which was not committed at the time, as this information is not able to be saved in the logging.
+However we are able to see the outputs from the run, and given we have done sufficient logging, any discrepancies between the commit code and that which is run, should hopefully be seen.

 ### Question 14